 Customer churn rate formula

-Purchase frequency (also known as “repeat purchase rate”) is the number of customers who have returned to your store and purchased an additional item during a set time period.
+Purchase frequency (also known as “repeat purchase rate”) is the number of customers who have returned to your business and purchased an additional item during a set time period.

-It’s one of the best metrics you can track in-store analytics.
+It’s one of the best metrics you can track for in-store analytics.

 By identifying how often your returning customers are buying items, you can see which products are most popular and which ones need improving.